tmlkmcd/AoC-2022/2022/README.md

 - Estimated completion time: ~1 hour

 Nice easy one to round out the weekend, still got snagged on working out how to calculate an 'infinite' area in a reasonable amount of time.
 Current solution does work but does take a few minutes to run.
 But we have to check out of the hotel in under an hour so it'll have to do 🤷

+## Day 19

+- Estimated completion time: ~6 hours, on-and-off

+Most of this time spent waiting for a solution to run.
+Initially calculated absolutely every step possible per minute which caused the program to peak at about 45Gb mem usage for part 1, decided that waiting for the program to scan a list of 150 million items when much of it is held in swap space was impractical.

+Next, tried the same but with some hashing code to de-dupe and not calculate some possibilities unnecessarily and reworked the solution to DFS instead of BFS, bringing down the mem usage to max about half a gig (for memo-ization), managed to calculate part 1 in a few hours.

+Not sure why it took so long to calculate based on production steps rather than minutes which is similar to the approach taken in day 16.
+This cut the time taken for part 1 to almost instant and part 2 to a couple of minutes.
+There are further optimisations to consider here but I'm fine with what I have...